Is a Lack of Executive Presence Stalling Your Career?

 When asked to provide a meaningful description of executive presence, most employees say, "I will know it when I see it."

 When considering the concept of executive presence, comparing it with leadership power and influence can be helpful.
-There are formal and informal aspects.
-Also, executive presence can be applied for good purposes and bad.
+Executive presence has formal and informal aspects, and it can be applied for good and bad purposes.

 Perception is not reality, but making an impression is inevitable.
 Executive presence is not inherent to who you are, but rather, it is a perception of others.
 Perceptions can be based on impressions formed during brief interactions like a passing hallway conversation and evaluations of actions based on many observations over time.